cybex-gmbh/laravel-protector/README.md

 ```

 You can optionally publish the protector config to set the following options
-- fileName: the file name of the database dump
+- `fileName`: the file name of the database dump
-- baseDirectory: where files are being stored
+- `baseDirectory`: where files are being stored
-- diskName: a dedicated Laravel disk defined in config/filesystems.php.
-These can point to a specific folder, disk or a  cloud file bucket like AWS S3.
+- `diskName`: a dedicated Laravel disk defined in config/filesystems.php.
+These can point to a specific folder, disk or a  cloud file bucket like AWS S3

 ```bash
 artisan vendor:publish --tag=protector.config